RAOEUS/plover-dictionaries/README.md

   - For example, to change three words to snake_case, `KWR-R/KWR-R/KWR-R` instead of `KPWHR-R`

 ## lapwing-prefixed-proper-nouns.py
-This is a python dictionary that takes Aerick's prefixed proper nouns dictionary as an input and outputs it with a replaced starting chord.
+The original lapwing-prefixed-proper-nouns.json from Lapwing is used when your machine does not have an option to re-map the top `-S` key to `#`.
+However, the starting `#` is, by default, mapped to `=repeat_last_translation`.
+I like the default stroke for repeating translations, so I created this Python dictionary to change the starting chord for proper nouns to `SKWR` instead of `#`.
-By default, the starter chord is `SKWR`, which replaces `#`.

 You do not need to load the original lapwing-prefixed-proper-nouns.json in Plover in addition to this python dictionary.

 > What's the point of this?
 Well, this way I can pull Aerick's commits in my submodule without having to manually find and replace the starter.

 ## Ordering and Enabled/Disabled